JetBrains/intellij-plugin-verifier/README.md

 * `-runtime-dir (-r)`

-    The path to the directory containing Java runtime jar.
+    The path to the directory containing Java runtime JAR files (JDK).
-    If not specified, the JDK from 'JAVA_HOME' will be chosen.
+    If not specified, the embedded JDK from the provided `IDE` parameter will be used.
+    If the IDE does not contain an embedded JDK, the `JAVA_HOME` environment variable will be used to resolve the Java runtime.

 * `-external-prefixes (-ex-prefixes)`